mblarsen/laravel-repository/README.md

 -   Get started with zero config.
 -   The usual suspects: `all`, `find`, `create`, `update`, `destroy`.
 -   Front-end and user driven.
-The request is the context for whad gets included:
+The request is the context for what gets included:
     -   filter query on model and relations
     -   include relations (all blocked by default)
     -   deal with paging transparently